-Karin has also shown artwork at For Your Art (Los Angeles) and Área: Lugar de Proyectos in Caguasin Puerto Rico as part of the (En)Gendered (In)equity: Gallery Tally Poster Project.
+Karin has also shown artwork at For Your Art and Los Angeles Contemporary Exhibits (Los Angeles), Chicago and in Área: Lugar de Proyectos in Caguasin Puerto Rico as part of the (En)Gendered (In)equity: Gallery Tally Poster Project.

 Her street photography is featured in two exhibits online by the GOOGLE Cultural Institute's Street Art Project.
 One exhibit was curated by Random Act Projects, and one by the DoArt Foundation featuring FAITH47's work in Los Angeles.
 She also teamed up with Hot Rod, LA to make available selected photographs from the streets and train yards of Los Angeles and New York.

 She is currently working on a conceptual art portrait project and building a new exhibit with a very special focus on the street.

 She considers it a privilege and joy to express herself through art and photography, and to celebrate people and their creativity through her work.